 If I’m reading a lot about something I might try and work out how I can do a book on what I’m interested in, so it does tend to come back to my own thoughts and ideas.

 M: As New Zealanders, we sometimes don’t pay enough attention to Australian artists.
 Are there authors/illustrators of picture books we should be looking out for?

 T: Certainly if I look around there’s some good books being made, good quality, handsomely produced good-looking books.

 The last book I’ve looked at in depth was Shaun Tan’s Cicada.
 He wrote a nice comment for the new edition of Nobody Owns the Moon and so I emailed him to thank him and we ended up swapping books, Cicada with Stinkbug.
 So Cicada arrived yesterday in the post and I just really studied it and read it with my fifteen-year-old daughter.
 In terms of books I’ve looked at in recent years that one has a level of enchantment to it and it’s got very real worlds that live on inside the book.
 I was really impressed with what he’d done there.
 I asked my daughter about it, what do you think it means and she had meanings that I hadn’t thought of and I had my own reading of it and then I realised you could read it all sorts of ways.

-Miriam Hurst is a medical specialist living in Auckland with five year old twins.
-She hopes to never outgrow picture books.
+Miriam Hurst is a medical specialist living in Auckland with five-year-old twins.
+She is currently updating her emergency supply kit.